grulicht/terraform-provider-pwpush/README.md

   </p>
 </p>

-# Pwpush Terraform Provider
+# Pwpush Terraform/OpenTofu Provider

-A [Terraform](https://www.terraform.io) provider to manage [Password Pusher](https://pwpush.com/) resources via its REST API using Terraform.
+A Terraform/Opentofu provider to manage [Password Pusher](https://pwpush.com/) resources via its REST API using Terraform.

 It supports provisioning and configuration of secure one-time pushes – including secrets, files, URLs, and QR codes – with expiration and passphrase protection.